 This practical course builds on the foundation of Level 1 and emphasizes the development of clinical decision making, nursing assessments, and interventions to promote the health of older adults.
-Classroom, laboratory, simulation, and other practice experiences will help learners to integrate theory from Level 1 and Level 2 courses to provide safe, competent, and ethical nursing care with older adults.
+Classroom, laboratory, simulation, and other practice experiences help students to integrate theory from Level 1 and Level 2 courses to provide safe, competent, and ethical nursing care with older adults.

-Prerequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 118 with "C+" grade or better; PRAN 150 and PRAN 190 with "Satisfactory" grade
+Prerequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 118 with "C+" grade or better; PRAN 150 and PRAN 190 with "Satisfactory" grade Corequisites: PRAN 101, PRAN 120, PRAN 122, PRAN 125, PRAN 128

-$5\ CR$ / (60 lecture hours, 120 lab hours total)
+5 CR / (60 lecture hours, 120 lab hours total)